This post may contain affiliate links. Please see my disclosure policy.

 Description

-Classic blueberry galette topped with vanilla ice cream makes the best summer dessert!
-You’ll love this easy blueberry galette recipe with blueberries baked in flaky pastry.
-Recipe makes one 10-inch galette.
+Homemade blueberry galette with buttery crumble topping makes the best dessert!
+You’ll love this easy blueberry galette recipe with blueberries baked in flaky all-butter pie crust.
+Serve warm with vanilla ice cream!

 Ingredients